-It was organized by the same as last year: the Greek-Swiss underwater photographer Phil Simha, the French apnea champion Rémy Dubern and the Franco-Egyptian team of theExocet.
+It was organized by the same people as last year: the Greek-Swiss underwater photographer Phil Simha, the French apnea champion Rémy Dubern and the Franco-Egyptian team of theExocet.
 This time the route was not to the north (Ras Mohammed, Brothers), but to the south (St. John's Reefs)…

 Scuba Diving, Freediving, Underwater Photography in the Red Sea

-During this cruise to Egypt in November 2017, I will finally devote only one morning to freediving and every other day of the week to underwater photography!
+During this cruise to Egypt in November 2017, I will finally devote only one morning to snorkeling and every other day of the week to underwater photography!
 Yes, each time, I hesitate a little, and then each time I choose to immerse myself in a bottle...
-The fault lies with Jen and Julien, our two guides, who every morning give us a tempting briefing of the first site of the day.
+The fault lies with Jen and Julien, our two guides, who every morning give us a tempting briefing of the first site during the day.

 As a result, the desire to photograph is the strongest: instead of chaining short dives on a single breath, I prefer to be able to spend an hour under the surface, in order to quietly explore the reef and take pictures!
-My buddy François, less addicted to photography, regularly alternates between the two: freediving in the morning, scuba diving in the afternoon.
+My buddy François, less addicted to photography, regularly alternates between the two: freediving in the morning, diving in the afternoon.

 On the left: a tortoise has climbed up to meet the freedivers, to breathe on the surface.
-Right: Audrey goes sneaking off to say hello ...
+Right: Audrey goes down in apnea to say hello...
 (Red Sea, Egypt, November 2017)

-Because there is still something to know about this type of mixed cruise where we can chain up to three or even four dives per day: if we choose to start the day with a scuba diving, it will be not possible to go snorkeling afterwards.
-Eh yes !
-If you can do without apnea BEFORE a scuba diving, the opposite is not true.
+Because there is one thing to know about this type of mixed cruise where you can chain up to three or even four dives per day: if you choose to start the day with a scuba dive, it will not be possible to snorkel afterwards.
+That's right!
+If it is possible to do freediving BEFORE a scuba dive without any problem, the opposite is not true.